openjs-foundation/cross-project-council/proposals/stage-3/CPC_CHARTER/CPC-CHARTER.md

    1. Managing programs to offer mentorship to external individuals.
    1. Managing developer outreach programs.
    1. Supporting project advocacy and recognition programs.
-   1. Identifing, recruiting and engaging prospective projects.
+   1. Identifying, recruiting and engaging prospective projects.
    1. Voting members are responsible for making a final decision if consensus cannot be reached among members.
    1. Members of the CPC, or committees consisting of subsets of the CPC